Rotatable Antenna Aided Mixed Near-Field and Far-Field Communications in the Upper Mid-Band: Interference Analysis and Joint Optimization: Analysis of Array Rotation on System Performance

 \end{itemize} \end{itemize}} \end{remark}

-Theorems \ref{The:NN_inter} and \ref{The:NF_inter} reveal an important insight: unlike the conventional fixed-antenna systems, the rotation angle $\phi$ introduces an additional DoF for controlling the values of $\beta_1$ and $\beta_2$, and consequently, the interference levels $G(\cdot)$.
+Theorems \ref{The:NN_inter} and \ref{The:NF_inter} reveal an important insight: compared to conventional fixed-antenna systems, the rotation angle $\phi$ introduces an additional DoF for controlling the values of $\beta_1$ and $\beta_2$, and consequently, the interference levels measured by $G(\cdot)$.
 This manifests that the added flexibility enables the suppression of both near-field and mixed-field interference through strategic adjustment of the rotation angle $\phi$.
 In the subsequent subsections, we analytically demonstrate how the rotation angle $\phi$ affects the near-field and mixed-field interference, respectively, and hence the overall system performance.